tomoeOOseven/Traffic_Perception_Deep_Learning_Yolov8/README.md

 ## Installation & Setup

 ### 1. Download Model Weights
-Download the trained model weights from **[Google Drive](#)** and place them in the appropriate directories for testing.
+Download the trained model weights from Google Drive and place them in the appropriate directories for testing.

 ### 2. Install Dependencies
-Ensure you have the required dependencies installed with GPU acceleration where possible:
+Ensure you have the required dependencies installed with GPU acceleration where possible: oxxnruntime pytorch opencv ultralytics numpy

 ### 3. Install NVIDIA CUDA
-Download and install NVIDIA CUDA from the official [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) website.
+Download and install NVIDIA CUDA from the official website.

 ## For Live Testing